TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

-Let's take up the example at the point where we left it and work our way to its solution.
+Let's take up {prf:ref}`Ex:LinSystems:EliminationFirst` at the point where we left it and work our way to its solution.
 Also let us introduce a notation that makes it easier for the reader  to see what's going on.
 And also for yourself, in case you look back at your computations later, or if you want to check your computations.
 The '$E$' stands for: 'Equation'.

 We scale the second equation with a factor $-\frac12$